Bicycle Traffic Rules: Right-of-Way, Hand Signals and Safety TipsUpdated Nov. 20, 2020

 Bicycles on crossings and sidewalks

 Bicyclists who are riding on the sidewalk or on a pedestrian crosswalk have the same rights and responsibilities as pedestrians.
-Though like car drivers, cyclists must yield to pedestrian right-of-way in these situations.
+Though like car drivers, cyclists must yield to the pedestrian right-of-way in these situations.
 You must always give an audible warning before passing a pedestrian on a sidewalk or crossing.

 Deaf and hearing-impaired pedestrians may not hear a warning call and are easily startled by bicycles approaching from behind.
 Slow down to a jogging-pace when passing pedestrians and always do so at a safe distance.
 If you cannot pass a pedestrian at a safe distance due to their position on the path or sidewalk congestion, dismount your bicycle and walk it past them on foot.